 - Young adults (age 18-24) are less likely to wear seat belts than older drivers.

 Why doesn’t everyone wear seat belts?

 While seat belt use is rising — thanks in part to not wearing your seat belt being a misdemeanor in 49 states — nearly 10 percent of American drivers still don’t use them.
 Specifically, men, younger drivers and people who live in rural areas are less likely to wear them.
-If you look at the seat belt statistics, they say pretty clearly that if you don’t buckle up, you’re a lot more likely to die.
+If you look at the seat belt statistics, they say pretty clearly that if you don’t buckle up, you’re a lot more likely to be seriously injured or die.
 So why wouldn’t you wear one?

 The Michigan State Police have the best answer to this common phobia.
 Crashes involving fire or water are extremely rare, but surviving them requires you to remain conscious and in control.
 “The greatest danger is with the impact that precedes the fire or submersion in water,” police say.
 “If you’re not using a seat belt, it’s very likely that you will be knocked unconscious or severely injured.
 If you’re belted, it’s very likely you will be able to unbuckle yourself and get out of a potential fire or submerged car situation.”

 Like mentioned above, the super-high-tech safety technology in your vehicles isn’t always the most important element of keeping you safe while you drive.
 In addition to the technology in your vehicle, the technology in your smartphone can also help keep you safe.
 Unfortunately, the use of cell phones while driving continues to be a leading cause of accidents in the US.
 With new cell phone apps that help reduce distracted driving and monitor your driving habits, they can hopefully improve driver safety and maybe even save you some money on your insurance as well.
 Below are some of Compare.com’s top picks for best cell phone apps for driver safety: